FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 ## 1. Understand application requirements

-Blockchain naturally has tamper-proof, traceability and other characteristics, these characteristics determine that it is more likely to be favored by the financial sector.。In this example, a simple development example of asset management will be provided, and the following features will eventually be implemented:
+Blockchain naturally has tamper-proof, traceability and other characteristics, these characteristics determine that it is more likely to be favored by the financial sector。In this example, a simple development example of asset management will be provided, and the following features will eventually be implemented:

 - Ability to register assets on the blockchain
 - Ability to transfer different accounts
-- Can query the asset amount of the account
+- Can check the asset amount of the account

 ## Design and Development of Smart Contracts

-When developing applications on the blockchain, combined with business requirements, it is first necessary to design the corresponding smart contract, determine the data that the contract needs to store, determine the interface provided by the smart contract on this basis, and finally give the specific implementation of each interface.。
+When developing applications on the blockchain, combined with business requirements, it is first necessary to design the corresponding smart contract, determine the data that the contract needs to store, determine the interface provided by the smart contract on this basis, and finally give the specific implementation of each interface。

 ### Step 1: Designing Smart Contracts